Creating custom questions

 Create a custom question in the question editor

-To add a new custom question, click New question in the top right corner.
+To add a new custom question, click Create question in the top right corner of the Questions list.

-In the New Question pop up, select a Question type.
-There are several primary options:
+In the Select question type pop up, select a Question type.
+There are four primary options:

 - Multiple choice question